0x00snape/0xace/README.md

 # 0xace
-<b>0xace is a simple file obfuscater/deobfuscater with simple technique but with different approach in rustlang.
+<b>0xace is a simple file obfuscater/deobfuscater with simple technique but with different approach in rustlang.</b>

 ## How obfuscation works in 0xace?
 0xace uses two different techinuque:<br>